Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 JH is secreted by corpora allata, another component of the intracerebral complex.

 Chemically it is an unsaponifiable, non-sterolic lipid.
-This hormone governs and promotes the morphogenesis of larva to adult.
+This hormone governs and promotes the morphogenesis of the larva to the adult.

 Related QnA: